-Barrington's pre-pandemic trade area was a 24 minute drive time, which shrank by 46% during the shutdown to 10 minutes.
-During reopening, the trade area recovered by 58% to 21 minutes.
-The trade area saw one of the greatest reductions, as well as one of the greatest recoveries.
+Merchant Street's pre-pandemic trade area was a 24 minute drive time, which shrank by 13% during the shutdown to 21 minutes, and recovered to its pre-pandemic level of 24 minutes during the reopening period.

 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
-The average recovery was 10%.
+The average recovery was 10% for all downtowns up to 27 minutes.

-At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
-It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did pre-pandemic.
+At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour, and that was larger during reopening (72 minutes).